Provident Bancorp - Consensus Indicates Potential -6.2% Downside

-Provident Bancorp with ticker code (PVBC) have now 2 analysts covering the stock.
+Provident Bancorp with ticker code (PVBC) now have 2 analysts covering the stock.
 The analyst consensus points to a rating of ‘Hold’.
 The range between the high target price and low target price is between 12.5 and 10 and has a mean target at 11.25.
-Given that the stocks previous close was at 11.99 this indicates there is a potential downside of -6.2%.
+With the stocks previous close at 11.99 this would indicate that there is a downside of -6.2%.
 The day 50 moving average is 10.45 and the 200 day MA is 8.67.
 The market capitalisation for the company is $235m.
 Find out more information at: http://www.theprovidentbank.com

 Provident Bancorp operates as a holding company for The Provident Bank that provides various financial services to individuals and small businesses in the United States.
 It offers checking, negotiable order of withdrawal, money market, and savings accounts, as well as certificates of deposit.
 The company also provides commercial real estate, multi-family residential real estate, commercial business, construction and land development, one- to four-family residential, and consumer loans, as well as home equity loans and lines of credit.
 As of December 31, 2019, it operated through its main office and six branch offices located in Amesbury and Newburyport, Massachusetts; and Bedford, Exeter, Portsmouth, and Seabrook, New Hampshire, as well as four loan production offices located in Boston and Dedham, Massachusetts, and Nashua and Portsmouth, New Hampshire.
 Provident Bancorp was founded in 1828 and is headquartered in Amesbury, Massachusetts.